-Using a weather radio or local radio station, collect the air temperature and relative humidity data every hour during the event and plot it on the relative humidity vs air temperature chart.
-You can go to this site on the internet and drag the indicator to your location [https://www.weather.gov/tsa/wbgt].
-For the Twin Cities Metropolitan area, you can go to this site for a live WBGT reading [https://www.hennepinwestmesonet.org/heat-stress].
+Using a weather radio or local radio station, collect the air temperature and relative humidity data every hour during the event and plot it on the relative humidity versus air temperature chart.
+You can click here to go to this site and drag the indicator to your location.
+For the Twin Cities Metropolitan area, you can click here to go to this site for a live WBGT reading.